UFT: Unifying Fine-Tuning of SFT and RLHF/DPO/UNA through a Generalized Implicit Reward Function: Limitation

 \section{Limitation}

-This paper has a couple of limitations that warrant attention in future research.
-First, the study is restricted to English, and the multilingual capabilities of the approach should be thoroughly evaluated.
-Additionally, the current research primarily utilizes datasets such as Ultrachat and Helpsteer, which are academic in nature.
-To enhance the applicability of the findings, further testing on industrial datasets is recommended.
+This study presents two primary limitations that warrant attention in future research.
+First, the analysis is restricted to English, necessitating a comprehensive evaluation of the approach's multilingual capabilities.
+Second, the current research primarily utilized academic datasets (e.g., Ultrachat and Helpsteer).
+To enhance the real-world applicability of these findings, further validation on diverse industrial datasets is recommended.